benmoran56/esper/README.rst

 What's New
 ----------

+**0.9.3** - Small API change, and different exception handling.
+            The *World.delete_component* method has been renamed to *World.remove_component* for consistency.
+The *World.delete_entity* and *World.remove_component* methods will now raise a KeyError if the entity/component does not exist.
+Previously they would pass silently.

 **0.9.2** - Switched to a different database structure internally.
 (No API changes)
             There are now examples for pyglet, Pygame, and PySDL2.
             Thanks to Christopher Arndt, multiple component queries are faster.